The Church Of St. George – A Gem In The Heart Of Old Cairo

 The Church of St. George is located right in the very heart of Old Cairo.
-On entering the Coptic Compound, one will find the delightful old church, and it really is well worth a visit.
+On entering the Coptic Compound, one will find the delightful old church, and it really is well worth a visit even though it isn’t a standard fixture in most of our Cairo tour packages.

-Old Cairo is well and truly a fantastic part of Cairo where visitors can easily spend an entire day or more exploring the many ancient sites.
+Old Cairo is well and truly a fantastic part of Cairo where visitors can easily spend an entire day or more exploring the many top Cairo tourist attractions.
 The Coptic area in particular is a place not to be missed, since it is home to many famous religious buildings, one of which is the delightful Church of St. George.
 In fact, many visitors believe that the Church of St. George is the most eye catching building in the area.

 Church of St. George – A brief History